 There was Earnest, for example.
 Earnest had spent the last ten years wandering about in the wilderness dragging an eight-foot cross on his back.
 He’d wandered through war zones, and occupied territories, over mountains and through rivers, provoking a reaction wherever he went - good, bad, but never indifferent.
 He’d been shot at in the Sudan, impounded in Israel, mobbed in Rome, and mugged in Cape Town.

 He didn’t see himself as a Jesus Freak.
 To him the whole trip was about reminding a troubled world about the possibility of tolerance, sacrifice and forgiveness.
 He would have been just as content dragging around an eight-foot model of John Lennon’s shattered specks.
-But Jesus had proved more enduring than The Beatles.
+But he’d gone for Jesus.

 And what’s wrong with Jesus anyhow?
 Jesus was an activist.
 He’d be hanging out with the politicos and the artisans, getting laid and smoking weed just like any other regular guy.
 He’d be defying the occupation, and stirring up the masses, stenciling the walls of the ghetto with fish.
 If Jesus was alive today he’d be trying to blag his way into Glastonbury festival.
 Which is exactly what Earnest was trying to do.